Why not install solar?

 Melissa Anderson, Plymouth UCC’s church treasurer and a Task Force member of the committee, was amazed at the results.
 Members of Plymouth UCC’s 340-person congregation committed pledges that exceeded the goal by a whopping 25%!
 “Although the solar panels added to the total cost, they transformed a basic construction project into something that was truly exciting,” said Anderson.
 “The congregation was able to really get behind the idea of doing something innovative to improve our building and protect our earth.
 We studied the technology and science, and we’ve been won over by how feasible solar is!”
 The funds that remain after the project’s completion will be saved for future building upkeep.

-The new roof and solar array are scheduled for completion in the summer of 2015!
+The new roof and solar array were completed in the summer of 2015!

-Installing solar energy will not be Plymouth UCC’s first sustainable energy project.
+Installing solar energy was not Plymouth UCC’s first sustainable energy project.
 Over the past several years, they have undertaken a number of measures to become more sustainable:

 - the building has 14 heating/cooling zones so that only the area to be used is heated or cooled and only for the time of use;